 The Piankatank River is a small sub-estuary of the Chesapeake Bay on its western shore in Virginia waters.
 It has been managed for several decades as a seed production river by VMRC and has not been opened for commercial fishing of market oysters.
 The river has a long history of seed production and fits the description, proffered by the late Jay D. Andrews, of an estuary with “trap-type” circulation that retains oyster larvae during their pelagic phase.
-The status of the oyster population in the river together with a comprehensive discussion of age structure, age specific mortality and substrate (shell budgets) is given in Harding et al. (2010).
+The status of the oyster population in the river together with a comprehensive discussion of age structure, age-specific mortality, and substrate (shell budgets) is given in Harding et al. (2010).
 That text also proffers a management option based on rotational harvest that would both provide seed oysters and stabilize the shell substrate that is required to enable recruitment of the larval forms to the benthos.
 A notable feature of the river over the 10-year period described by Harding et al. (2010) is the high recruit to spawner ratio (R:S, commonly termed replacement ratio), approximating a value of 4.0.
-It is this long term running average that encouraged the use of this river in early restoration efforts (the first reef was built in the Piankatank in 1993), and effective rebuilding of the entire footprint of former reefs within the river system (reefs identified in the original Virginia Oyster Restoration Atlas).
+It is this long term running average that encouraged the use of this river in early restoration efforts (the first reef was built in the Piankatank in 1993), and effective rebuilding of the entire footprint of former reefs within the river system (reefs identified in the archived Virginia Oyster Restoration Atlas).

 The objectives of the current study are to: